microsoft/onnxruntime/docs/tutorials/mobile.md

 nav_order: 5
 ---
 # Deploy ML models on mobile devices
 ONNX Runtime can be used to performantly deploy models on mobile devices.
-Learn more about the mobile build and optimizations under [How to: Build for mobile](../tutorials/mobile/mobile).
+Learn more [here](./mobile/overview.md).

 * *[COMING SOON]* Deploy ORT on Android
 * *[COMING SOON]* Deploy ORT on iOS